The-Knights-of-Ni/5206-docs/software.rst

 Feedforward gives a faster response than PID when correcting for errors because it doesn't require an iteration to make a desicion.
 However it does require predefined paths to follow for velocity and acceleration.
-Such paths can be generated by motion profiles
+Such paths can be generated by motion profiles, which return a position, velocity, and acceleration.

-.. _move_vector:

 Holonomic Control
 ^^^^^^^^^^^^^^^^^^^^^^^^
 PIDs needs a way to talk to the motors.
 The holonomic controller calculates the motor speeds using 3 PIDs.
 One for x movement, one for y movement, and one for theta movement.
-The conversion uses these formulas: https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html
+The conversion from robot velocities to motor powers uses these formulas: https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html

 See also: https://www.ctrlaltftc.com/practical-examples/drivetrain-control#mecanum-drivetrain-controller